 In contrast to bottle aging, under which one summarizes rather only all positive changes during the development of a wine to the climax, under aging also all negative changes up to the "end of life" are to be understood.
 Already in ancient times, attempts were made to produce aging-resistant wines in order to achieve an improved taste through prolonged storage.
-Also, the artificial aging by heating or smoking was common, of which the Greek doctor Galen (129-216) reports.
-In the Bible It is mentioned that old wine should be given preference over young wine.
-In Luke 5:37, Jesus says: And no one who drank old wine likes new things.
+Also, the artificial aging by heating or smoking was common, of which the Greek doctor Galen (129-216) reported.
+In the Bible It is mentioned that old wine should be given preference over young wine, in Luke 5:37 Jesus says: And no one who drank old wine likes new things.
 The Greeks and Romans realized that wines with high sugar content can be stored for a long time in cool storage.
 The best ancient wines like the famous Roman Falernian, were in tightly closed amphorae kept in clay and only reached their peak after many years.
 With the decline of the Roman Empire, the art of conservation fell into oblivion.

 Compared to many other beverages, wine has the potential property of maturing in taste and quality over time until it reaches its peak.
 Already before one can maturity have been reached, both terms are by no means to be understood as "date of the day" and can also be understood synonymous.
-The complex life cycle begins immediately after the fermentation and is under bottle aging described in detail.
+The complex life cycle starts right after the fermentation and is under bottle aging described in detail.
 An often asked question is how long a wine stays at its peak.
 A simple rule of thumb says: As a rule, as much as he needed to achieve it.
 Contrary to popular belief, however, a qualitative improvement through aging does not take place in principle, but is reserved only for good wine qualities.
 It must also be distinguished between aging and expandability.
 For example, a wine may be capable of aging, but it does not necessarily have to improve.

 An upgradable wine must have a certain shelf life in order to develop.
-For a long shelf life, in addition to the fundamentally required properties of the wine, the environmental conditions during storage play an important role.
+For long shelf life, in addition to the inherent properties of the wine, environmental conditions during storage play an important role.
 Ideal is a darker, cooler wine cellar with a temperature as uniform as possible between 10 and 15 ° C and a humidity between 70 and 80%.
 Similarly, a tight seal is a prerequisite to prevent uncontrolled, oxidative processes.
 Small quantities oxygen play an important role in the aging process.
 The amount of oxygen uptake depends on the type of closure, Screw caps are, for example, denser up to a factor of four cork,

 When storing must oxidation be prevented, which requires a tight cork or possibly other good closure.
 The small amount of oxygen in the bottleneck is sufficient to positively influence the development (bottling is also practiced in this room) inert gas to fill). larger bottles with a multiple of .75 liters like Magnum (1.5 liters), Doppelmagnum (3 liters) or even larger slow down the maturation process, but favor it positively.
 This is practiced especially with Bordeaux and Burgundy wines.
 For wines like sherry or port wine the aging ability is enormously increased by appropriate techniques.
 This is for example through Spriten achieved (added alcohol). spirits and sparkling wines Unlike unleavened wines, they usually do not benefit from bottle storage, the development of which is mostly completed with bottling.